|

 Review, published by Axel Christensen out of

-Chicago (see my separate
+Chicago (see my separate essay

-essay on the Ragtime Review).
-Each
+on the Ragtime Review).
+Each monthly

-monthly issue of these magazines typically contained
+issue of these magazines typically contained a

-a selection of short articles on ragtime or popular
+selection of short articles on ragtime or popular

 music, along with usually 3 or 4 compositions

-(typically by composers who had published with
+(typically by composers who had published with Walter

-Walter Jacobs) and numerous ads (once again,
+Jacobs) and numerous ads (once again, typically for

-typically for Walter Jacobs's publications).
-By the
+Walter Jacobs's publications).
+By the end of 1917, it

-end of 1917, it appears that Walter Jacobs was
+appears that Walter Jacobs was proposing a contest to

-proposing a contest to come up with a new name for
+come up with a new name for the magazine, and in

-the magazine, and in January 1918, the magazine was
+January 1918, the magazine was relaunched as Melody

-relaunched as Melody magazine.
-Cobb wrote a
+magazine.
+Cobb wrote a monthly column called "Just

-which was formally commenced in the February 1918
+Between You and Me," which was formally commenced in

-(Vol II, Number 2) edition of Melody,
+the February 1918 (Vol II, Number 2) edition of Melody,

 although it looks as though previous columns, which